hazcod/PXelec/README.md

 [PXE booting is booting from the network without any need for a local disk.](http://wiki.openelec.tv/index.php/Network_Boot_-_NFS)

+## Instructions
+- Add your OpenELEC client IPs in the settings file.
+- Configure the script PXelec.sh to run weekly.
+- Enjoy!

 ## Steps
 1. Check for new image on OpenELEC website
 2. Download image